Scott Kennedy (soccer)

-Scott Fitzgerald Kennedy (born March 31, 1997) is a Canadian professional soccer player who plays as a centre-back for 2.
-Bundesliga club SSV Jahn Regensburg and the Canada national team.
+Scott Fitzgerald Kennedy (born March 31, 1997) is a Canadian professional soccer player who plays as a centre-back for Challenger Pro League side Eupen and the Canada national team.

 Club career

 Early career

 Kennedy moved to Germany as an 18-year-old, signing with SBC Traunstein in 2015, and later with FC Amberg in 2016.
 Kennedy would move to Austria in June 2017, joining Austrian Regionalliga West club SV Grödig.
 In July 2018, he signed with Austria Klagenfurt.

 Jahn Regensburg

-In August 2020, Kennedy joined 2.
+In August 2020, Kennedy joined then 2.
 Bundesliga side Jahn Regensburg on a three-year contract.
-Kennedy's performances in his first season impressed, particularly in the 2020–21 DFB-Pokal where Regensburg knocked out Bundesliga side 1.
+He made his debut on October 31 against SC Paderborn.
+Kennedy's performances in his first season impressed, particularly in the 2020–21 DFB-Pokal, during which Regensburg knocked out Bundesliga side 1.
 FC Köln to advance to the quarter-finals.

+Kennedy's third season was marked by club struggles and injury, including a shoulder injury that forced him out of Canada's team for the 2022 FIFA World Cup.
+At the end of the season Jahn Regensburg was relegated to the 3.
+Liga, and Kennedy departed the club upon the expiration of his contract.

+Wolfsberger AC

+In July 2023, Austrian Bundesliga side Wolfsberger AC announced they had signed Kennedy to a two-year contract with an option for a third.
+He made his debut for his new club on July 29, playing the entire match in a 2-1 victory over Blau-Weiß Linz.
+Kennedy scored his first goal on November 26, netting the only goal in a 1-0 victory over Austria Wien.

+Eupen

+In September 2024, Challenger Pro League side Eupen announced they had signed Kennedy on a two-year deal until June 2026.
+He made his first appearance for Eupen on September 15 against Zulte Waregem.